MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 [HttpClient.DefaultProxy](/dotnet/api/system.net.http.httpclient.defaultproxy?view=netcore-3.1)
 Property to determine the proxy configuration.

-The value of this property is different rules depending on your platform:
+The value of this property is determined by your platform:

-- **For Windows**: Reads proxy configuration from environment variables or, if those are not defined, from the user's proxy settings.
+- **For Windows**: Reads proxy configuration from environment variables.
+If those variables are not defined the property is derived from the user's proxy settings.
-- **For macOS**: Reads proxy configuration from environment variables or, if those are not defined, from the system's proxy settings.
+- **For macOS**: Reads proxy configuration from environment variables.
+If those variables are not defined the property is derived from the system's proxy settings.
-- **For Linux**: Reads proxy configuration from environment variables or, in case those are not defined, this property initializes a non-configured instance that bypasses all addresses.
+- **For Linux**: Reads proxy configuration from environment variables.
+If those variables are not defined the property initializes a non-configured instance that bypasses all addresses.

 The environment variables used for `DefaultProxy` initialization on Windows and Unix-based platforms
 are: